 Can You Drive Through Hatched Markings?

 It depends on the design.
 Where an area of hatched marking has a solid white border, then no; you MUST not drive into the area unless this is unavoidable in an emergency situation.
-When the border is broken however, then you may drive through the markings providing you can see that is it safe to do so.
+When the border is broken however, then you should avoid this area, though you may drive through the markings providing you can see that is it safe to do so.
 But when would this be an advantage?

 Areas of hatched markings are often used to protect drivers who are waiting to turn right at a busy crossroads.
 There will be an area of diagonal lines followed by a designated right turn area, usually marked with a right turn arrow.
-In this situation, it makes sense to drive through the lines if it means you can take up your position to turn right without causing following traffic to needlessly slow down.
+In this situation, it makes sense to drive through the lines if it means you can take up your position to turn right and in so doing you avoid causing following traffic to needlessly slow down.

 Can You Overtake on Hatched Markings?